 a.
 Any discrepencies in pivot contact engagement must be corrected first.
 Accomplish this by setting the centers of the pivot contacts on the bushing plate with those established by the rocker arm floating shoes.
 Referring to Fig. 2 check the middle porcelain by using a square laid on the mounting plate.
 The contacts should be parallel with the vertical blade of the square.
 The center of the middle contact should align with the center of the bushing plate.
-If it does not, tighten the two bolts on the left or right of the center porcelain clamps to tip the porcelains in the same manner to obtain the required spacing between stationary contacts, dimension C in Fig. 2.
+If it does not, tighten the two bolts on the left or right of the center porcelain clamps to tip the porcelains in the desired direction.
+Adjust the outer spacing between stationary contacts, dimension C in Fig. 2.